When speaking and writing about gifted kids, I frequently hear this sort of comment:

 Labels and Students

 It’s the same with our students.
 If a student is labeled as “gifted,” you know that they’re likely to have certain characteristics.
 This general understanding helps you to teach them more effectively as you get to know their unique needs.

 We don’t assume all kids identified as “gifted” are the same, just as we don’t expect each kind of apple to be the same.

 Having a vocabulary to summarize a person’s needs is incredibly powerful.
 Once I understood what the label “gifted” meant, it sure helped me understand myself better.
 Learning about “introversion” and “intuition” through Myers-Briggs helps me be a better human.
 The labels give me a vocabulary to understand why I have different needs than other people.
 And it helps me understand those other people better.

 Understand Labels’ Limitations

 Are there people who use labels to make bad decisions?
 Of course.
 But if a shopper grabs pork chops instead of ground beef, that’s their fault, not the big “meat” sign on the wall’s.

 This is why I think explaining labels is so vital to help kids, parents, and teachers.
-Labels are *useless (and even dangerous) if they aren’t understood.
-A big “produce” sign means nothing if you think it means “food that comes from a cow.”
+Labels are useless (and even dangerous) if they are misunderstood.
+A big “produce” sign means nothing if you think that “produce” means “food that comes from a cow.”